Anchorsify/Anchorsify.github.io/_projects/Katon.md

  - Chakra: +2, +1 per rank above E
  - Area: 3, +3 per rank above E
  - Seal Speed: +3
- - Tags: Environmental
+ - Tags: Area of Effect, Environmental

 Effects: This technique is used in combination with a damage-dealing Katon jutsu, increasing its Seal Speed and Chakra cost accordingly.
-The resulting smokescreen has a duration of 10 IC, +5 IC per rank above E. Within this area, the smoke imposes a -2 visibility penalty, increasing by one per rank above E the jutsu Enmaku was used with is.
+The resulting smokescreen has a duration of 10 IC, +5 IC per rank above E. Within this area (centered on the target of the jutsu or ignite it was used with), the smoke imposes a -2 visibility penalty, increasing by one per rank above E the jutsu Enmaku was used with is.
 This technique can also be used on its own, using a person suffering from the Ignite status as its source; in this case it's Chakra 6, Speed 5, and Seal Speed 3.
 Every 2 points of Ignite is equivalent to one jutsu rank (so "rank D", meaning -3 visibility, at Ignite 4).

 ## D-Rank
 #### --( Houenka - Flame Flower )--